 I write about whatever catches my fancy. here are the categories on this site and what they include in a nutshell:

-Strunkenwhiten It: On the use and misuse of grammar and punctuation.
+On the use and abuse of grammar and punctuation.

 James Clavell's third novel, Shogun (Atheneum, 1975), occurred in early 17th century Japan.
 Chronologically, it was the first in his series of six "Asian novels" that spanned five centuries and two related families.
 Shogun was the best selling of the six books with worldwide sales approaching 20,000,000!